 Alongside Youthworks and with support from Facebook today we have launched a first-of-its-kind resource for children with additional learning needs and their parents and carers.

-Our Connecting Safely Online hub helps equip both young people with SEND,(special educational needs and disabilities) their parents and carers with the right tools to stop them ‘falling through the net’ on social media.
+Our Connecting Safely Online hub helps equip both young people with SEND,(special educational needs and disabilities) and their parents and carers with the right tools to stop them ‘falling through the net’ on social media.

-We created this comes as young people with SEND identified areas where they are ‘more vulnerable’ to online risks and needed greater support – especially on social media.
+This comes as young people with SEND identified areas where they are ‘more vulnerable’ to online risks and needed greater support – especially on social media.
 It is a vital new resource and is supported by UK’s Safeguarding Minister.

 As part of a joint initiative, the online safety joined forces with Youthworks and Facebook to hold a series of workshops with teenagers aged 13 to 17 with additional learning needs and their parents or carers.